scaleoutsean/awesome-solidfire/encryption/kmip-thales-keysecure.md

 }
 ```

-- Response (note and remember keyServerID, in this case 11):
+- Response (note and remember your keyServerID, in this case 11, as well as keyProvider ID from earlier; you can use `List` methods to find the ID's if you forget them:

 ```json
 {